Snowfork/snowbridge/docs/markdown/concepts/components.md

 ### Deliverability and Delivery

 In the context of these docs, we often use the words guaranteed deliverability and guaranteed delivery.
-They both refer to different kinds of trust in the bridge:
+They both refer to different kinds of trust in the bridge.

+#### Guaranteed Deliverability
-- If a bridge has **Guaranteed Deliverability** it means that it is trustlessly possible for a message to be delivered across that bridge, ie, so long as someone is willing to run the software to relay the message and pay gas fees, it will be processed successfully and go through. **Guaranteed Deliverability** does not mean that someone will actually do so - only that it is possible to do so without permission.
+If a bridge has **Guaranteed Deliverability** it means that it is trustlessly possible for a message to be delivered across that bridge, ie, so long as someone is willing to run the software to relay the message and pay gas fees, it will be processed successfully and go through. **Guaranteed Deliverability** does not mean that someone will actually do so - only that it is possible to do so without permission.

-- With **Guaranteed Deliverability**, the sender of the message can always deliver the message themself if they are willing to run a relayer and pay gas prices to do so, and so does not need to trust any third party if they don't want to.
+With **Guaranteed Deliverability**, the sender of the message can always deliver the message themself if they are willing to run a relayer and pay gas prices to do so, and so does not need to trust any third party if they don't want to.

+#### Guaranteed Delivery
-- **Guaranteed Delivery** on the other hand means that in addition, there are strong incentives or requirements for messages to be delivered such that based on economic assumptions, some third party will actually run software to relay messages and pay for gas and so messages will in fact be delivered even if the sender does not relay themself.
+**Guaranteed Delivery** on the other hand means that in addition, there are strong incentives or requirements for messages to be delivered such that based on economic assumptions, some third party will actually run software to relay messages and pay for gas and so messages will in fact be delivered even if the sender does not relay themself.

 ## Core Building Block Components